|

 shows up.
 To get away from them, Kong starts scaling the

 it in, and snags her.
-When it turns out not
+When this turns out not

 In